ElianeLapointe/retail_sales_analysis/README.md

 |----|----|
 | 140 | 1200.0 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:
+*Task*: Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:

 ```sql
 SELECT * FROM source_db.retail_sales WHERE category = 'Clothing' AND quantity > 4 AND strftime('%Y-%m', sale_date) = '2022-11';